 Although capitalization-weighted index funds are the industry standard, there are several advantages to equal-weighted index funds that make them worth a close look for adding to your portfolio.

 The main advantage, simply, is that evidence suggests that the equal weighted ones generally produce superior returns.

 But the reasons why are complex, and there are several specific advantages and disadvantages, so this article explores them in detail to help you pick which ones are right for you.

 What are Equal Weighted Index Funds?

 A stock market index tracks a certain set of publicly traded companies, and the vast majority of these indices are weighted in terms of market capitalization.
 The market capitalization of a company is the sum value of the price of all of its shares.

-In fact, although the S&P 500 consists of, as you might guess, about 500 companies, the top 10 holdings in the list make up nearly 20% of the entire index.
+In fact, although the S&P 500 consists of, as you might guess, about 500 companies, the top 10 holdings in the list make up well over 20% of the entire index.